Explore the hidden beaches of Crete

 📍 Google Maps location

 Lendas Beach is a quiet spot in the village of Lendas, 74 km south of Heraklion, at the foot of the Asterousia Mountains.
-It has a mix of sand and pebbles, surrounded by rocky cliffs that offer shelter from the wind.
-The clear, calm waters are perfect for swimming and snorkelling.
+It has a mix of sand and pebbles, with rocky cliffs that block the wind.
+The clear, calm water is great for swimming and snorkelling.

 For more details, check Lentas guide and Trafoulas beach guide.